betsycotter/MechaCar_Statistical_Analysis/README.md

 For Lot 3 we found the following p-value of 0.04168, which is lower than 0.05.
 As a result, we reject the null hypothesis.
 See below:

 <img width="421" alt="Image 3 4" src="https://user-images.githubusercontent.com/116031639/219160261-f80f488f-30d4-4b78-bcb3-f6010ca9adab.png">

+## Study Design: MechaCar vs Competition

+The next step in our analysis is to compare MechaCar with our competitors.
+With rising costs for fuel, we will test our average MPG, as consumers are interested in saving money.
+In addition to saving money at the fuel pump, we will test if the price of the car is related to average MPG.
+For this test, we will review the information for the following:

+Metrics:
+- Average MPG
+- Car prices

+Our hypothesis is: If average MPG is higher, then the price of the car will be lower.
+Null hypothesis: If average MPG is higher, price of the car will not be affected.

+For this test, we will use the multiple linear regression because it will tell us if the metrics are correlated.
+We will need the following information:

+- Car company - categorical data
+- Average MPG - numerical data
+- Car prices - numerical data